naifwu/StudyBuddy/README.md

-# StudyBuddy  - Imamu University
+# StudyBuddy  - IMSIU University

 StudyBuddy is a web application that helps students find and connect with study partners based on their university, major, courses, and preferred study times.
 The goal of the application is to facilitate collaboration among students and improve their learning experience.